Room-temperature quantification of $^{14}$CO$_{2}$ below the natural abundance with two-color cavity ring-down spectroscopy: Conclusion

 2C-CRDS integrates the selectivity of pump-probe techniques with the sensitivity of cavity-enhanced detection.
 The resultant two-color spectrum focuses the sensitivity of the cavity on the species of interest and cancels out drift typical of cavity-enhanced instrumentation.
 These qualities are ideal for trace-gas measurement.
 Furthermore, the pump-probe line-pair selection of 2C-CRDS affords experimental flexibility.
 2C-CRDS can be tailored to compensate for interfering species prevalent in a given application and designed to maximize noise cancelation for field work.
-Careful study of the $^{14}$CO$_{2}$ two-color line-pair options and associated background signals is needed to realize the full $^{14}$C 2C-CRDS detection potential, but the demonstrated precision shows promise for atmospheric monitoring of anthropogenic CO$_{2}$ emissions. $^{14}$CO$_{2}$\textquoteright s utility for tracking fossil fuel emissions has been demonstrated on scales ranging from individual point sources to continents, and can provide an objective metric for coalitions of nations and municipalities that have agreed to reduce green-house-gas emissions.\cite{Gurney2012,Basu2020} 2C-CRDS's unique combination of sensitivity and field ability offer a logistically feasible and affordable means of consistently monitoring combusted fossil-fuel emissions with $^{14}$CO$_{2}$.
+Careful study of the $^{14}$CO$_{2}$ two-color line-pair options and associated background signals is needed to realize the full $^{14}$C 2C-CRDS detection potential, but the technique shows promise for atmospheric monitoring of anthropogenic CO$_{2}$ emissions. $^{14}$CO$_{2}$\textquoteright s utility for tracking fossil fuel emissions has been demonstrated on scales ranging from individual point sources to continents, and can provide an objective metric for coalitions of nations and municipalities that have agreed to reduce green-house-gas emissions.\cite{Gurney2012,Basu2020} 2C-CRDS's unique combination of sensitivity and field ability offer a logistically feasible and affordable means of consistently monitoring combusted fossil-fuel emissions with $^{14}$CO$_{2}$. \begin{acknowledgement} The authors thank Professor Kevin K. Lehmann (UVA) and Dr. Davide Mazzotti (CNR-INO) for their thoughtful comments on the manuscript, and Ted Ognibene, Kari Finstad, Kurt Haack, Alexandra Hedgpeth, Caroline Stitt, and Esther Ubick (LLNL) for their assistance with the various samples.